Farm Policy Glossary

 Agreement on Agriculture--See Agreement on Agriculture in ERS WTO Briefing Room Glossary.

-Agricultural Act of 1949--P.L.
+Agricultural Act of 1949 (1949 Farm Bill)--P.L.
 89-439 (October 31, 1949), along with the Agricultural Adjustment Act of 1938, makes up the major part of permanent law that mandates commodity price and farm income support.
-The original 1949 Act designated mandatory support for basic commodities and the following nonbasic commodities: wool and mohair, tung nuts, honey, Irish potatoes (excluded in the Agricultural Act of 1954), as well as milk, butterfat, and their products.
+The original 1949 Farm Bill designated mandatory support for basic commodities and the following nonbasic commodities: wool and mohair, tung nuts, honey, Irish potatoes (excluded in the Agricultural Act of 1954), as well as milk, butterfat, and their products.
 Provisions of this law are generally superseded by more current legislation.
-If the current legislation expires and new legislation is not enacted, the law reverts back to the permanent provisions of the 1938 and 1949 Acts, unless Congress enacts an extension of current legislation.
+If the current legislation expires and new legislation is not enacted, the law reverts back to the permanent provisions of the 1938 and 1949 Farm Bills, unless Congress enacts an extension of current legislation.

-Agricultural Adjustment Act (AAA) of 1938--P.L.
+Agricultural Adjustment Act (AAA) of 1938 (1938 Farm Bill)--P.L.
 75-430 (February 16, 1938) was enacted to replace farm subsidy policies found unworkable in the AAA legislation of 1933.
-The 1938 Act was the first to make price support mandatory for corn, cotton, and wheat to help maintain a sufficient supply in low production periods, along with marketing quotas to keep supply in line with market demand.
+The 1938 Farm Bill was the first to make price support mandatory for corn, cotton, and wheat to help maintain a sufficient supply in low production periods, along with marketing quotas to keep supply in line with market demand.
 It established permissive supports for butter, dates, figs, hops, turpentine, rosin, pecans, prunes, raisins, barley, rye, grain sorghum, wool, winter cover-crop seeds, mohair, peanuts, and tobacco for the 1938-40 period.
 Title V of the Act established the Federal Crop Insurance Corporation.
-The 1938 Act is considered part of permanent legislation for commodity programs and farm income support (along with the Commodity Credit Corporation Charter Act and the Agricultural Act of 1949).
+The 1938 Farm Bill is considered part of permanent legislation for commodity programs and farm income support (along with the Commodity Credit Corporation Charter Act and the Agricultural Act of 1949).
 Provisions of the law are generally superseded by more current legislation.

 Agricultural and food science--Defined by Congress as basic, applied and developmental research, extension, and teaching activities in food and fiber, agricultural, renewable natural resources, forestry, and physical and social sciences.

-Agricultural Management Assistance (AMA) program--Established under the Agricultural Risk Protection Act of 2000 and amended under the 2002 Farm Act, the Agricultural Management Assistance program provides financial assistance for conserving practices under 3- to 10-year contracts.
+Agricultural Management Assistance (AMA) program--Established under the Agricultural Risk Protection Act of 2000 and amended under the 2002 Farm Bill, the Agricultural Management Assistance program provides financial assistance for conserving practices under 3- to 10-year contracts.
 The program focuses on producers in 15 States where participation in the Federal Crop Insurance Program has historically been low.
-The 2008 Farm Act added Hawaii to the list of designated states.
+The 2008 Farm Bill added Hawaii to the list of designated States.

 Agricultural Risk Protection Act of 2000 (ARPA)--Federal crop insurance legislation amended to strengthen the safety net for agricultural producers.
 It included a provision recognizing organic farming as a "good farming practices" that would be covered by Federal crop insurance.